tedunderwood/noveltmmeta/readme.md

 The next is **manifestationmeta.tsv**, which contains 176,650 volumes.
 This file tries to exclude duplicate copies of *the same reprinting*, using Hathi "record ids" and "volume numbers" to identify duplicate copies.
 This level of deduplication is roughly equivalent to the "manifestation" level of description [in FRBR](https://en.wikipedia.org/wiki/Functional_Requirements_for_Bibliographic_Records).
 Thus the name of the file.

-The last is **workmeta.tsv**, which contains 135,325 volumes.
+The last is **workmeta.tsv**, which contains 138,164 volumes.
 This file tries to identify one copy of each fiction "title"--by preference the earliest copy available in Hathi.
 This is roughly the level of description characterized as "work" [in FRBR](https://en.wikipedia.org/wiki/Functional_Requirements_for_Bibliographic_Records).
-Fuzzy matching was used for deduplication; this is an imperfect process, and entails errors documented in the **dedup** folder.
+A probabilistic model was used for deduplication; this is an imperfect process, and entails errors documented in [**dedup/second_deduplication.ipynb.**](https://github.com/tedunderwood/noveltmmeta/blob/master/dedup/second_deduplication.ipynb)

 Each of the above files comes with an associated "data dictionary" that documents the meanings of columns.